FydeOS-ArcHero/chromium_os-archero-developer-guide/README.md

     $PWD/../../out/target/product/x86_64/system.img
 ```

-When the script is done, there should be a file named `android.img` in the current directory。
+When the script is done, there should be a file named `android.img` in the current directory.

 ## 2. Build Chromium OS